 Check back often.
 Program requests come in throughout the year.
 We continue to add them here.

-February 17 (Thursday) — 6:30 to 9:00 p.m.
-THE UNFOLDING OF A WILDLIFE GARDEN: ONE YEAR IN THE SUTTON GARDEN, presented by Pat Sutton for CU Maurice River at their CU Social
+October 20 (Thursday) — 6:30 to 8:30 p.m.
+“LEAVE THE LEAVES: How and When to Clean Up the Wildlife Garden,” presented by Pat Sutton for CU Maurice River at their CU Social

+Registration for this program is required.
 All CU Socials are free for CU Maurice River Members and $25.00 per non-member.
-Click HERE to join as a member (annual cost of membership: $20 – individual / and $30 – family) and register for this program.
-Call (856) 300-5331 for more information.
+Click HERE to register for this program or call (856) 300-5331.